Supplemental EMDR Therapy

 Adjunctive EMDR Therapy Referral Process

-The process of adjunctive EMDR therapy process is as follows:
+The referral process is as follows:

 • Primary therapist obtains a Release of Information from client and contacts EMDR therapist to discuss referral.